-Watch The March, a documentary from 1964, re-released to commemorate the 50th Anniversary of the 1963 March on Washington.
+Watch documentary footage from 1963, to commemorate the 50th Anniversary of the 1963 March on Washington.
 At this year’s ceremony in DC, Republican politicians opted to stay home.
 Maybe they all had prior engagements…

 The March on Washington for Jobs and Freedom, one of the largest human rights rallies in US history, took place 50 years ago in Washington, D.C.
 Martin Luther King Jr. spoke, delivering his famous “I Have a Dream” speech.
 Gospel legend Mahalia Jackson sang “How I Got Over.”
 Joan Baez sang “We Shall Overcome,” the anthem of the civil rights movement, while Bob Dylan performed “When the Ship Comes In” and Odetta sang “I’m On My Way.”